Wash & Go Routine for Medium-Porosity, Low-Volume, Medium-Textured 3A-3C Curls (WGR177-180)

 For low volume hair you can play with hair throughout the day to expand and puff hair.
 To create more volume lightly pick out your roots.

-Using a spray bottle, mist warm or hot water mixed with Curl Defining Moisturizing Conditioner onto your strands to put some life back into your curls.
+Spray POWER TO THE CURL Curl Primer Conditioning Spray onto your strands to put some life back into your curls.
 Spot treat lifeless curls as to not disrupt your curls too much.
 Depending on the weather, revive the shape and bounce of your second and third-day curls by misting the warm water/conditioner mix to strands to re-activate the stylers in your hair.
-Then reapply Multi-Use Curl Nourishing Hair Oil to seal in the moisture and reduce any frizz.
+Then reapply LOCK IT IN Curl Nourishing Hair Oil to seal in the moisture and reduce any frizz.